 What Are Meta Tags?

-Meta tags, also referred to as metadata, are pieces of code that provide search engines with information about a website page.
+Meta tags also referred to as metadata, provide search engines with information about a website page.

-Google and other search engines, use meta tags to understand the context of a webpage.
-They also use this information to display snippets in search results and for ranking purposes.
+Google and other search engines use meta tags to understand the context of a webpage.
+They also use this information to display snippets in search results and ranking purposes.

 Meta Tag Location

-Meta tags exist within HTML tags, commonly positioned towards the head section of the page on the code side.
+Meta tags exist within HTML tags, commonly positioned towards the page’s head section on the code side.

 Why Are Meta Tags Important For SEO?

-Meta tags play a key role in optimizing search engines, including:
+Meta tags play a crucial role in optimizing search engines, including:

-· Helping search engines determine the context of your webpage
+- Enabling search engines to determine the context of your webpage.

 5 Most Important Meta Tags For SEO